Norwegian Cruises asks CDC to allow trips from US in July

 Norwegian Cruise Line Holdings Ltd plans to begin U.S. sailings at 60% of capacity and raise that to 80% in August and 100% in September.
 Norwegian also operates Oceania Cruises and Regent Seven Seas Cruises.

-Company shares jumped 6% Monday and pulled the shares of rival cruise lines hire as well.
-Shares Carnival Corp. and Royal Caribbean Group gained nearly 5% and more than 3%, respectively.
+The company's shares jumped 7.2% Monday and pulled the shares of rival cruise lines higher.
+Carnival Corp. rose 4.7% and Royal Caribbean Group gained 2.9%.

 CEO Frank Del Rio detailed the request in a letter to Dr. Rochelle Walensky, director of the U.S. Centers for Disease Control and Prevention.
 The CDC has blocked cruise ships from U.S. ports with a no-sail order since March 2020, after outbreaks on several ships around the world.